42juododranoel/doebus/README.md

 * `timeit` — a tool to measure code performance

-* `cProfile` — a tool which helps to understand which functions take how much time to rub
+* `cProfile` — a tool which helps to understand which functions take how much time to run

 * `sys` — some OS functions and tools (`exit`, `argv`, `path`)